Did you know that, for every customer who bothers to make a complaint, about 26 others remain silent and take their business elsewhere?

 The intention of repurchase is pretty straightforward.
 The higher percentage of people likely buying at your company again, the higher the general satisfaction with your product or service.
 You could use a scale question for this one, that’ll give you a bit more detailed views instead of just yes/no.

 If a respondent chooses a more negative answer on the scale, it’s wise to work with conditional branching and add an additional open text field where you ask them to elaborate on the reason for their decision.
+It’ll also provide additional insight into the areas that require strengthening in your customer’s journey.

 5. Is there anything you wish to add?